Digital Economy Act 2017: Non-implementation of age verification

 In October 2019, Nicky Morgan MP said that the government had shelved plans to introduce age verification checks for Internet pornography.
 Four age verification providers subsequently launched legal action to force the government to bring in the porn age ban in January 2020, a move that was supported by children's charities.
-Their argument that there is accepted legal precedent that a Government cannot pass a law, secure Royal Assent for it and then frustrate the will of Parliament by deciding not to introduce it saw them win permission in July 2020 for a judicial review.
+Their argument that there is accepted legal precedent that a government cannot pass a law, secure royal assent for it and then frustrate the will of Parliament by deciding not to introduce it saw them win permission in July 2020 for a judicial review.

-The government announced in October 2020 its intention to repeal part 3 of the Act, which contains the age verification mandate.
-Clause 131 of the government's draft Online Safety Bill, published in May 2021, gives effect to this intention.
+The government announced in October 2020 its intention to repeal part 3 of the act, which contains the age verification mandate.
+Clause 131 of the government's draft Online Safety Bill, published in May 2021, gave effect to this intention.
 Addressing the House of Commons DCMS Select Committee, the Secretary of State, Rt.
 Hon.
-Oliver Dowden MP confirmed he would be happy to consider a proposal during pre-legislative scrutiny of the Online Safety Bill by a joint committee of both Houses of Parliament to extend the scope of the Bill to all commercial pornographic websites.
+Oliver Dowden MP confirmed he would be happy to consider a proposal during pre-legislative scrutiny of the Online Safety Bill by a joint committee of both Houses of Parliament to extend the scope of the bill to all commercial pornographic websites.